Book Your Appointment Now!

 by Dr. Jay Waxman

 My practice is located in a suburban area of Montreal.
 It’s a growing community which means lots of young families.
 Each summer the kids are out of school and are usually pretty active.
-This usually means our office can count on a handful of dental traumatic injuries mens air jordan retro.
+This usually means our office can count on a handful of dental traumatic injuries.
 While I hope you never have to deal with this in your family, here are a few helpful tips on what you can do just in case.
 First and foremost, ensure there are no other serious injuries that would require a hospital emergency visit.
 If the injury is isolated to the teeth, here’s what you can do.

 Typically, there are 3 different scenarios that I will touch on: